tonethar/IGME-430-Spring-2021/core-skills/1-client-tools-and-http-protocol.md

 - In the myCourses dropbox, upload the two screenshots you took in part II-C. & part III-A. above
 - Type the following into the comments field of the dropbox:
   - the link to your working version of **random-jokes.php** that is running on banjo
-  - the answers to the review questions
+  - the answers to the review questionsin part IV. above
 - Rubric:
   - missing Screenshots (-5 each)
   - no link, or link not working (-5)
   - Chrome JSON Viewer extension not utilized (-5)
+  - Postman App not utilized (-5)
+  - incorrect answers to questions (-1/2 each)

 <hr><hr>